 I would have loved to see how these reindeer would have looked if the children would have been able to make them all by themselves.
 I bet they would have been a hoot and a fun topic of conversation for parents.
 The teacher could have titled the paper “My Reindeer,” possibly even show them how to make one, and then let the children have at it.

-The next time you plan an activity - it is fine to choose something cute but then think “Process” not “Outcome”.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+The next time you plan an activity - it is fine to choose something cute but then think “Process” not “Outcome”.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!